 The proposed AOP regarding inhibition of CN activity leading to impaired TDAR is not dependent on life stage, sex, or age.
 Since tacrolimus (FK506) ointment (Protopic) is approved for pediatric atopic dermatitis, the MOA for immunosuppression appears to be applicable to all life stages.
+The applicable state is considered supported by the draft FDA guidance for immunotoxicology that was recently issued (2020) indicating that "example of immunotoxicology testing could include TDAR assay" to address the concern of immunotoxicity in offspring in juvenile animal studies.

-Since FK506 or Cyclosporine A (CsA)-induced outcomes in humans are mimicked by similar responses in a variety of animal models including non-human primates and rodents, immunosuppression induced by inhibition of CN activity is considered to occur across a variety of mammalian species.
+Since FK506 or CsA-induced outcomes in humans are mimicked by similar responses in a variety of animal models including non-human primates and rodents, immunosuppression induced by inhibition of CN activity is considered to occur across a variety of mammalian species.